bartw/react-intro/examples/04props/README.md

 export default Hello;
 ```

-And in the app-component we can pass the name as an attribute.
+And in the app-component I can pass the name as an attribute.

 ```js
 import React from 'react';